lemonamon/Bezier-curves/README.md

   - The create event creates a struct holding 4 separate points, mark as P0 through P3.
 These are all instances of oPoint.

-  - The curve itself is drawn in the DrawGUI event.
+  - The curve itself is drawn in the DrawGUI event:
     - First, red lines are drawn between the points to showcase borders.

     - After that, 3 main variables are set up: